dascenciohz/cronsun-docker/README.md

 # CRONSUN

 **Cronsun** is a distributed cron-style job system.
 It's similar to crontab.

-The goal of this project is to make it much easier to manage jobs on lots of machines and provides high availability. cronsun is different from Azkaban, Chronos, Airflow.
+With Cronsun you can schedule your work to run in the background and at the intervals of time you want.
+You can schedule jobs in PHP, Node, Shell, MySQL and any other you want, you just have to configure a work node.

 Cronsun uses [ETCD](https://github.com/etcd-io/etcd) in Cluster mode to store all the data corresponding to the scheduled jobs.
 Each output of the scheduled jobs is stored in [Mongo DB](https://www.mongodb.com/es).

 # SECURITY